TimeWalkOrg/building-glendale-oh-940Forest/README.md

-# building-glendale-oh-940Forest
+# 940 Forest Avenue
-My childhood home at 940 Forest Avenue as of 1976
+My childhood home at 940 Forest Avenue as of 1976, rendered in SketchUp